 - Does Dominguita feel lonely?

-- Why is Dominguita lonely
+- Why is Dominguita lonely?

 - What is the teacher's name?

 - Who is Abuela?

 - What does Dominguita's name mean?

 - How is Dominguita persuasive?

 - How is Dominguita different from many of her classmates?

 - What are the problems that need to be solved in the book?

 - Is Ernie Bublassi a bully?

-- What does Ernie do to show that he is a gully?
+- What does Ernie do to show that he is a bully?

-Definitely DOMINGUITA: Questioning Big Questions / Little Questions
+Big Questions / Little Questions

-Read chapters .
-Write 3 big questions and 3 little questions.
-You don't have to write the answers, but think about what you might say as an answer.
+Read chapters Write three big questions and three little questions.
+You don't have to write the answ ers, but think about what you might say as an answer.
 Did the questions make you think about the stories and the characters?
 Could you answer them with a yes or a no or just a few words?
-Be ready to ask your questions when we meet.